Indian Immigration Services Team

 Top 13 places to visit in Patna for History Buffs and Spiritual Seekers

 Patna is a city that showcases the civilization of ancient India and the modern world perfectly.
-It offers everything a modern traveler could ask for: the ruins of ancient cities, sacred temples, and modern art and history museums.
+It offers everything a modern traveler could ask for: the ruins of ancient cities, sacred temples, and modern museums of art and history.
 To make your visit to this city full of history, we have put together an exclusive list of the top 13 places to visit in Patna that are must-sees for every visitor.

 Golghar

-Golghar is one of the most popular landmarks and the best place to visit with friends in Patna, and it provides the best combination of history, architecture, and picturesque views.
-This massive granary was constructed in the year 1786 by Captain John Garstin, under the British regime and it was originally meant to hold grains so as to avoid famine.
-This beehive-shaped structure stands 29 meters tall with a spiral staircase comprising 145 steps to the top.
+Golghar is one of the most popular landmarks and one of the most popular attractions in Patna, and it provides the best combination of history, architecture, and panoramic views.
+This massive granary was constructed in the year 1786 by Captain John Garstin, under the British regime, and it was originally meant to hold grains so as to avoid famine.
+The beehive-shaped structure stands about 29 meters tall with a spiral staircase comprising 145 steps to the top.

 Golghar offers scenic surroundings for walks and photography, though access to the top may be restricted during certain periods due to maintenance or safety regulations.